N0tKris/CSCI-2040U-Software-Design-Labs/docs/user-guide.md

 ## Searching & Filtering

-Use the **search bar** at the top of the dashboard to find restaurants by name, cuisine type, or location.
+Use the **search bar** at the top of the dashboard to find restaurants by:

+- Restaurant name
+- Cuisine type
+- Location
+- Dietary tags (restaurant-level and menu-item-level)

 Type your query and click **Search** to filter results.

+### Find Restaurants Near Me

+Click **Find Restaurants Near Me** to use browser geolocation and sort/filter nearby restaurants.

+- If permission is denied, the app shows a status message and leaves current results unchanged.
+- If geolocation is unavailable, a fallback message is shown.

 ---